 Still, is legalising pot the way to go considering how other Western democracies are already moving in this direction?
 Is it even a harmful drug at all?
 And what about the others, such as ecstasy?
 Or even alcohol, for that matter?

-This is an interesting and pretty recent phenomenon—climate grief or climate burnout are new terms that have come into existence to describe the mental health impacts of the climate crisis.
-In particular, it describes the frustration and despair that people may feel as a result, given that progress on reducing carbon emissions is frighteningly slow and natural disasters are becoming more frequent and devastating at the same time.
+This is an interesting and pretty recent phenomenon - climate grief or climate burnout are new terms that have come into existence to describe the mental health impacts of the climate crisis.
+In particular, they describe the frustration and despair that people may feel as a result, given that progress on reducing carbon emissions is frighteningly slow and natural disasters are becoming more frequent and devastating at the same time.

 What is your take on it and who’s feeling it?
 Do you have to be affected by disasters, or can it also affect young people who feel pessimistic about the future of the planet?
 And what could be some strategies for overcoming it?
 What is the importance of seeing climate through a health lens and how might it inspire activism or change?